Vimala Temple: Religious significance

-The Vimala Temple is considered one of the Shakti Pithas, the most sacred temples of the Hindu Goddess, identified with Parvati or Durga.
+The Vimala Temple is considered one of the Shakta pithas, the most sacred temples of the Hindu Goddess, identified with Parvati or Durga.
 It is considered to be a prime example of the importance of the Shakti tradition in Odisha.
-It is customary to worship the god Shiva (Parvati's consort) at each Shakti Pitha in the form of Bhairava, the male counterpart or guardian of the presiding goddess of the Shakti Pitha.
+It is customary to worship the god Shiva (Parvati's consort) at each Shakta pitha in the form of Bhairava, the male counterpart or guardian of the presiding goddess of the Shakta pitha.

-In Goddess-oriented worship, Vimala (Bimala) is regarded as the presiding goddess of the Purushottama (Puri) Shakti Pitha.
-Jagannath, The panchbhrama, is worshipped as the Pitha's Bhairava.
+In Goddess-oriented worship, Vimala (Bimala) is regarded as the presiding goddess of the Purushottama (Puri) Shakta pitha.
+Jagannath, a form of the god Vishnu/Krishna (Krishna is generally regarded as an avatar of Vishnu), is worshipped as the Pitha's Bhairava.
 This is a departure from the usual tradition of Bhairava as a form of Shiva.
 So, in this temple complex, Vishnu–one of the Hindu trinity–is equated with Shiva, another of the trinity; this is interpreted to convey the oneness of God.
 In this regard, Vimala - generally associated with Shiva's consort - is also considered as Lakshmi, the consort of Vishnu.
 Conversely, Tantrics consider Jagannath as Shiva-Bhairava, rather than a form of Vishnu.

 The main sanctum of the Jagannath Temple has three deities: Jagannath, Balabhadra (elder brother of Krishna, sometimes identified with Shiva) and Subhadra (the younger sister of Krishna and Balabhadra).
-In Jagannath-centric traditions, while Lakshmi is the orthodox consort of Jagannath in the temple complex, Vimala is the Tantric (heterodox) consort and guardian goddess of the temple complex.
+In Jagannath-centric traditions, while Lakshmi is the consort of Jagannath in the temple complex, Vimala is the Tantric consort and guardian goddess of the temple complex.

 Vimala is identified with the goddesses Katyayini, Durga, Bhairavi, Bhuvaneshvari and Ekanamsha in various texts and rituals.
 She is considered the shakti of Vishnu as well as Shiva in the climactic Durga Puja festivities in the temple.
 She appears as Mahishasuramardini (Durga as slayer of the demon Mahishasura) or Vijayalakshmi (the warrior form of Lakshmi) in New Delhi Konark stele, 13th century stone stele originally from Konark Sun Temple and now housed in National Museum, New Delhi.

-In Shakti Pitha lists
+In Shakta pitha lists

-According to Hindu legend, Sati, the daughter of Prajapati Daksha, married Shiva against the wish of Daksha.
+According to Hindu Puranas, Sati, the daughter of Prajapati Daksha, married Shiva against the wish of Daksha.
 Daksha organised a great yajna (sacrifice), but did not invite Sati and Shiva.
 Uninvited, Sati reached the yajna-site, where Daksha ignored Sati and vilified Shiva.
 Unable to withstand this insult, Sati sacrificed herself in the fire.
 The wild, grief-stricken Shiva wandered the universe with her half-burnt corpse.
-Finally, Vishnu dismembered her body into 51 parts, each of which fell on different places on the earth, each creating a Shakti Pitha.
+Finally, Vishnu dismembered her body into 51 parts, each of which fell on different places on the earth, each creating a Shakta pitha.